h4ndzdatm0ld/dev-knot-blog/dev-knot/content/posts/dev-ops/nautobot-ecs-fargate-cdk.md

   ...
 ```

-The actual sharing of attributes is done in the main application file `bin/cdk-nautobot.ts`
+The actual sharing of attributes is done in the main application file `bin/cdk-nautobot.ts`.
+Here is a small snippet showing how `const` variables get created and for each stack, the `const` variables are passed into the constructor where applicable.

 ```typescript
 for (const [stage, env] of Object.entries(stages)) {